Keep Up With Us

 1987/88 – Skier visits top 1 million people for the first time

 1996 – Vail Resorts (VR) purchased Breckenridge along with Keystone.
-Now VR owned Beaver Creek, Vail, Arrowhead, Breckenridge and Keystone.
+At this time Vail Resorts owns Beaver Creek, Vail, Arrowhead, Breckenridge and Keystone.

 2002 – The long-awaited Peak 7 terrain was developed.
 The Peak 8 SuperConnect was also installed this year by Poma.